 Do I really need to attend June

 The short answer is yes, we definitely recommend you do.
 Here is the long answer: as a transfer student you should already have your class schedule, your ID, your computer and email accounts.
 And having been a college student before, you may think you already know a lot and don't need to go.
 However, at Western orientation is about more than that.
 The evening program on Day1 connects you with other students.
 You talk with orientation leaders and students from several student organizations to learn more about what student life and the culture on campus is like, how to get involved and get connected.
-You eat pizza together, watch a comedian, and play Bingo.
-Then you sleep in the dorm (the cost is $35) and have breakfast in the morning.
+You eat pizza together, watch a magician, and play Bingo.
+Then you sleep in the dorm (the cost is $40) and have breakfast in the morning.
 All of that is meant to help you make friends and get excited about coming to Western.
 The program in the morning continues these activities, then includes a short welcome by the president and dean of your school, and an academic program where you may learn more about your chosen major (different departments handle this section differently).
 Lunch afterwards in the cafeteria may help you meet more of your faculty and fellow students.
-And afternoon workshops are geared toward specific topics like financial aid or housing and especially transfer students.
+And afternoon workshops are geared toward specific topics like financial aid or commuter students and especially transfer students.

 We are not forcing you to attend, but we sincerely believe that orientation will be beneficial and fun for all new students at Western - commuter, resident, transfer, and non-traditional alike.